Investing in Kindling

 How much do we need?

 We currently need to find £20,000 investment.
-Our rental income is based on £460 a month inc. council tax.
-This is now lower than the local housing allowance from the council.
-We’d love to make this more affordable, but we have to ensure we can pay back our investors.
+Our rental income is based on £510 a month.
+This is now equal to the local housing allowance from the council.

 Download our investor pack